-The RPG distributes the products it generates to a variety of users.
+Main Slide: The RPG distributes the products it generates to a variety of users.
 The product distribution lines are sometimes referred to as narrowband communications because they once had significantly less bandwidth than the wideband communications between the RDA and RPG.
-This training provides more details on these transmission lines in later sections on the Product Distribution Communications and the Users Systems section.
-Use the buttons above the image to learn more about the different data distributed to users by the RPG.
+This lesson provides more details on these transmission lines in later sections on the Product Distribution Communications and the Users Systems section.
+Use the buttons to the left of the image to learn more about the different data distributed to users by the RPG.

-Archive Level II Data Distribution
+Archive Level II (Slide Layer)